Lujain-sul/fend-project-memory-game-master/README.md

 ## Instructions

 The project functionalities are built in `js/app.js`, the app is building dynamic cards in which each pair should be matched to complete Memory Game.
+You can find a live game at https://lujain-sul.github.io/fend-project-memory-game-master/

 ## Contributing